etschmidt/boredroomnews/_posts/2018-11-05-Amazon-wages.md

 Ms. McGill assures that the company is addressing these issues.
 "As Amazon grows, so will it's Prime Now footprint.
 It's really only a matter of time that all employees will be able to use their paycheck to purchase food and other necessary goods."

-Amazon has clarified that employees' credits apply only to Prime Now services and are not redeemable for any other Amazon purchases.
+Amazon has clarified that employees' credits apply only to Prime Now services and are not redeemable for any other online or Whole Foods purchases.